MaxWright/MachineLearning/README.md

-# QLearning
+# Machine Learning
-Playing with QLearning
+Playing with Machine Learning

 ## basics.cpp
 Uses QLearning to find the shortest path for reaching the goal state.
 Shortest path defined by the amount of states passed through